derta881New/STRESSER-LOL-BOTNET/readme.md

 ## Contact & Support

-For enterprise evaluations, lab simulators, or guidance on safe testing, open an issue titled `Support / Enterprise eval` or email `security@stresser.lol` (replace with an actual contact method).
+For enterprise evaluations, lab simulators, or guidance on safe testing, open an issue titled `Support / Enterprise eval`, reach out through the Telegram support bot `@stresserlol_supportbot`, or email `security@stresser.lol` (replace with an actual contact method).
+Marketing and partnerships teams can request tailored demos highlighting keywords such as *cloud performance testing*, *authorized stress testing*, and *infrastructure resilience drills* to improve organic visibility and customer acquisition.

 ## License

 Choose an appropriate license (e.g., MIT, Apache-2.0) and include a companion `LEGAL.md` that reiterates the authorization requirement, outlines acceptable use, and limits liability for misuse.